react-cosmos/react-cosmos/NEXT.md

 Cosmos Next introduces a more natural format for component fixtures: **React elements.**

 > Think of JSX fixtures as the return value of a render function, or the first argument to `React.render`.
+[Fixtures can also be functions](#function-fixtures).

 ```jsx
 // __fixtures__/disabled.js